2D Map

 The map works the way you'd expect from any modern mapping app:

-2. Zoom -- Pinch on mobile or scroll on desktop to zoom in and out.
-You can also use the elevation meter on the right edge of the map.
+- Zoom -- Pinch on mobile or scroll on desktop to zoom in and out.
+You can also use the zoom buttons on the map controls pill at the bottom of the view.

 The map is locked to a north-up orientation -- rotation is disabled to keep the view consistent.